MEng Civil Engineering with Study Abroad

 - Either Research Project or Design Project depending on units taken while abroad, and with agreement of the department.

-Further details about the course structure for Civil Engineering with Study Abroad
+Find out more about the course structure and units available for Civil Engineering with Study Abroad

 |AAA including Mathematics and a science subject (such as Physics, Further Maths, Chemistry, Biology, Geology and Geography).
 The third A-level cannot be General Studies or Critical Thinking|